subhojit777/imag/README.md

 | Git backend                           | Data sync     |
 | Editor calling                        | Editing       |

+- Maybe as sub-form of the Todo-List module

 ### Bibliography management

 BibTex would be the first step, maybe we should be able to add the actual PDFs